 Hiring An Agent

 When you work with the right agents, they are worth their weight in gold.
 However, many agents are just in it for a quick buck.
 While you don’t need to pay them a fee upfront, their commission will be factored into the price of the home.
 This is why houses are priced so much higher on the MLS as opposed to buying directly.
 The right agent will show you houses that meet your criteria at a price you can afford.
 While other agents will waste your time showing you anything and everything just to get you to buy so they can cash in on that commission.
-Make sure you do your homework before you hire an agent in Washington DC and North Carolina.
+Make sure you do your homework before you hire an agent in Charlotte.